-Pain is the primary symptom and is activity related.
-In early stages of tendonitis, pain resolves within 24 hours of exercise.
+Pain is the primary symptom and is activity-related.
+In the early stages of tendonitis, the pain resolves within 24 hours of exercise.
 In the most severe cases, tendonitis may progress to constant rest pain which may disturb sleep or ultimately lead to tendon rupture and attendant mechanical dysfunction.
 Although local warmth may accompany local inflammation, this is not associated with fever or generalized symptoms.

 Prevention of Tendinitis is accomplished by stretching the areas prone to injury and maintaining strength without tendon overload.
 "Warm-up" should occur before sports.
-It should include motion through the full range of the joint involved.
+It should include moving through the full range of the joint involved.
 Overuse injuries are to be avoided.
-This means easy play after periods away from sport.
-Equipment of light weight with correct grip size is essential to avoid injury.
+This means decreased activity, away from the sport for rest.
+Equipment of lightweight with correct grip size is essential to avoid injury.
 In the case of tennis, string tension should be even and properly adjusted in the racquet.
-In tennis new light materials and larger grip diameters may reduce tendon loads.
+In tennis, new light materials and larger grip diameters may reduce tendon loads.
 Improved flexibility of racquet and club handles also reduces the risk of tendon injury.
-Muscle strengthening will decrease the likelihood of tendon injury.
+Muscle-strengthening will decrease the likelihood of tendon injury.
 Playing technique is important in avoiding injury.
-Excessive force, or poor stroke mechanics in contacting the ball in golf and tennis may cause "tennis elbow" or "golfers elbow".
+Excessive force or poor stroke mechanics in contacting the ball in golf and tennis may cause "tennis elbow" or "golfers elbow".

 Weak muscles are a common cause of elbow Tendinitis in tennis players.
 Gentle stretching of the wrist and elbow should be through a full range of motion including rotation daily.
 As pain and inflammation subside, strengthening exercises are added on a daily basis.
 Light wrist curls in flexion and extension with the forearm supported on a table, and rotation using a Theraband Flexbar is also helpful.
 Strengthening exercises should always be performed without pain.
 As strength improves, sports participation may be slowly resumed.
 Tendinitis may be slow and difficult to cure, and prone to recurrence, but in general surgical intervention is only occasionally indicated.